Lexie Carver: Storylines

 Lexie is the wife of Salem mayor Abe Carver.
 She is the daughter of international criminal, Stefano DiMera, and Celeste Perrault, however she is raised to believe that her aunt Grace and Grace's husband are her biological parents.

-Lexie Brooks first arrives in Salem in July 1987 as a police Officer and partner of Officer Abe Carver, but is subsequently kicked off the force for aiding her vigilante brother-in-law Jonah Carver.
+Lexie Brooks arrives in Salem in July 1987 as a police Officer and partner of Officer Abe Carver, but is subsequently kicked off the force for aiding her vigilante brother-in-law Jonah Carver.
 Lexie also becomes good friends with Diana Colville, the fiancée of John Black (who was then believed to be Roman Brady).
-Later in 1990, she goes through medical school and becomes a doctor.
+Later in 1994, she goes through medical school and becomes a doctor.
 Abe and Lexie are married off-screen in 1991 when they elope.
 In September 1992, Lexie is believed to be pregnant, but it is revealed that the test was a false positive, devastating the couple.

 Lexie has a history of cheating on her husband.
 She flirts with Abe's brother Jonah in the Summer of 1994, but they stop short of an affair.
 In 2001, Lexie sleeps with Abe's illegitimate son Brandon Walker before she knows of his connection to her husband.
 In 2005, Lexie has an affair with Tek Kramer, whom she dates after her husband is presumed dead.

 Lexie, while not a villain, frequently engages in unethical behavior.
 She also tends to stick up for her father's family, the DiMeras.
 Both her father Stefano and her half-brother André DiMera have helped her with her problems (often using illegal means).
 Fearing Lexie can't bear children, Stefano arranges for her to raise Isaac (Zack), the son of Bo Brady and Hope Brady, as her biological son after a surrogate's baby is switched with Zack in the hospital.
 Lexie did not know this at the time, but later chooses to keep quiet about it once she finds out, even though Hope is her best friend.
 In 2003, Lexie gives birth to Theo Carver, her son with Abe.
-However, the family's happiness is short-lived when Abe is seemingly murdered by the Salem Stalker.
+However, the family's happiness is short-lived when Abe is seemingly murdered by the Salem Stalker on the same day Theo is to be christened.
 However, it is revealed that Abe is alive and is trapped on Melaswen ("New Salem" backwards) Island, part of a plot conducted by André.
 Abe and Lexie reunite when he returns to Salem in 2004.

 Lexie has a history of antagonism with Sami Brady.
 They were both involved with Brandon, and Sami blackmails Lexie on a number of occasions due to Lexie's repeated adultery.
 Later, Sami has Lexie lie to Sami's sister, Carrie Brady, regarding her chances of having healthy children.
 Breaking her Hippocratic oath, Lexie is fired from Salem University Hospital.
 However, with Hope's help, Lexie becomes Kayla Brady's part-time private nurse and 'personal medical adviser'.